Alf Landon: Career

+Governorship (1933-1937)

 Landon was elected Governor of Kansas in the general election, where he defeated both the incumbent Democrat Woodring and independent challenger John R. Brinkley in a closely contested race.
 He was re-elected governor in 1934, over Democrat Omar B. Ketchum (whose campaign was directed by Clyde Short); Gov. Frank Merriam of California and Landon were the only Republican governors in the nation to be re-elected that year.
 As governor, Landon gained a reputation for reducing taxes and balancing the budget.
 Landon is often described as a fiscal conservative who nevertheless believed that government must also address certain social issues.
 He supported parts of the New Deal and labor unions.
 Later in life, Landon would come out against Right-to-Work laws.
 Landon was opposed to segregation.
 When newly elected black party officials asked where their office space would be, Landon responded with "Right here with the rest of us."

 During the 1932 presidential campaign, a degree of animosity developed between Landon and then U.S. President Herbert Hoover.
 Osro Cobb of Arkansas, a friend of both men, tried to bring about a reconciliation, as he explains in his memoirs:

 For reasons I never understood, some friction developed between President Hoover and my friend, Governor Landon, who had a summer place in Evergreen, Colorado ...
 I was in and out of Colorado during the summers and visited frequently with Governor Landon.
 I was eager to get him and the President together in hopes of bringing about a reconciliation that would benefit them personally and the Republican Party.
 All of us were at the Broadmoor Hotel in Colorado Springs for a meeting, which I saw as an opportunity to get them together ... for dinner, but whatever undercurrent existed remained, and they continued to be cool toward each other.
 President Hoover was one of the great Americans of this century.
 He was competent, compassionate, and a man of unequaled qualifications.
 The country paid an awful price when he was sacrificed by political caprice.

 During his gubernatorial years, Landon attempted to address the needs of his Depression-battered state while still advancing the Republican Party.
 After his speech at the Cleveland convention in 1936, Landon stated, "My chief concern in this crisis is to see the Republican Party name its strongest possible candidate and a man that would be a good president."
 During the election year, Landon called for a "special session of the Legislature to enact measures to bring Kansas within the requirements of the federal social security program."